albinomath/albinomath.github.io/_pages/about.md

 layout: about
 title: sobre
 permalink: /
-subtitle: Conheça o trabalho e a pesquisa de Matheus Albino
+subtitle: Conheça o trabalho e a pesquisa

 profile:
   align: